-The Proposed Project will define and protect community character because it will remove deteriorated and defunct structures and will eliminate a blighting influence to the community character of the surrounding neighborhoods.
+In the Applicant's opinion, Tthe Proposed Project will define and protect community character because it will remove deteriorated and defunct structures and will eliminate a blighting influence to the community character of the surrounding neighborhoods.
 Landscaped buffers will separate River Knoll from the surrounding residential neighborhoods.
 It will eliminate adverse impacts to neighborhood character and also will enhance neighborhood character by the removal of blighted and underused conditions.